 - Use statistical, economic, and data modeling techniques and tools to guide policy development and advocacy.

 - Provide support to the senior research and policy staff on projects and research initiatives as needed.

-- Bachelor’s degree in a field with strong analytical emphasis (e.g. science, engineering, political sciences).
+- Bachelor's degree in field with strong analytical emphasis (e.g., science, engineering, political sciences, or public policy).

 - Master’s degree preferred, and/or 2+ years of professional experience in a policy-related field.

-- Experience working with external stakeholders including policymakers, regulators, and program managers.
+- Experience working with or managing external stakeholders including policymakers, regulators, and program managers.

-- Demonstrated skills in data and policy analysis
+- Strong and demonstrated skills in data and policy analysis.

 - Willingness to learn new topics